 Among the Islands

-This acrylic painting (45cmx45cm) represents tumour cells (blue with green margins) and tumour associated myeloid cells (other scattered small cells) in tumour microenvironment.
-Myeloid cells originate from hematopoietic stem cells in bone marrow, infiltrate into solid tumours through circulation, and are an obstacle for cancer immunotherapy.
+This painting represents tumor cells (blue with green margins) and tumor-associated myeloid cells (other scattered small cells) in tumor microenvironment.
+Myeloid cells originate from hematopoietic stem cells in bone marrow, infiltrate into solid tumors through circulation, and are an obstacle for cancer immunotherapy.
 Inhibition of glutamine, a source of nitrogen, can decrease the generation of these cells and enhance response to immunotherapy.
-The original image is from Zheng Lab at Sun Yat-Sen University in China and was taken from the cover page of Cancer Immunology Research https://cancerimmunolres.aacrjournals.org/content/7/10.cover-expansion
+The original image is from Zheng Lab at Sun Yat-Sen University in China and was taken from the cover page of Cancer Immunology Research